Agoric/agoric-sdk/packages/notifier/README.md

 ```
 ## Summary

 Data producers have to decide whether to publish losslessly or lossily.
-If the most common, or your expected, consumer,
+If your consumers only care about more recent states,
-only cares about the current state, then use a Notifier.
-If some important consumers need to see all the values, a
+then use a NotifierKit.
+This is often appropriate when the iteration represents a changing quantity.
+If you want to support consumers
-Subscription serves their needs.
-This is often appropriate when the iteration represents a changing quantity
+that need to see all the values, then use a SubscriptionKit.

 Consumers can choose different ways of processing the data.
 In all cases, the publisher doesn't have to know the
 consumers, and the consumers can't interfere with the producer or each other.